-These can easily be swapped with your current light switches and then paired with the Web Link Hub.
+These can easily be swapped with your current light switches and then pair them with the Web Link Hub.

-Some bulb have no issues being dimmed while others will flicker when run at a lower voltage.
-This can often be caused by a lack of resistance and can usually fixed by adding a resistor.
+Some bulb have no issues being dimmed while others will flicker when run at a lower voltage (due to a lack of resistance – usually fixed by adding a resistor).